 Edible analogies are as good as artistic ones – especially for children.
 A bow stroke can be usefully compared to the movement we use to get a spoon full of ice cream (thank you Irene Sharp for this one).
 The more you press, the deeper it goes and the more you get!
 But if you are too greedy and try to go too deep, the spoon gets stuck, especially if the ice cream is too cold.
 Having a good instrument is like having the ice cream at just the right temperature – you can get a big fat spoon of it at each bow stroke with little effort!

-A musician is not just an artist.
-We are also engineers, and not just sound engineers.
+We string players use our bow in much the same way as sculptors use their hands (or tools) and painters use their brushes and pens.
+But we are not just artists: we are also engineers.
 Sound is like a physical material that we can produce in any density (viscosity) we want, from molten lava to the lightest gases.
 Bow pressure gives this viscosity and density to our sound …… but be careful: when the pressure is too much, the sound’s viscosity also becomes too great, and our gorgeous thick stream of molten metal can solidify into something rough, sharp and ugly (like lava rock)!
-We string players use our bow in much the same way as sculptors use their hands (or tools)

 To get a succulent, rich, fat, juicy sound it can be a helpful concept to imagine that we are bowing in honey, Nutella, Nocilla or any other delicious thick liquid.
 Air is just not viscous (resistant) enough!
 But attention ! ……. some music – a lot of it in fact – doesn’t need or want this thick beefsteak sound.
 If we have been playing a lot in big orchestras, and/or playing a lot of Romantic and Modern music, we can very easily develop a tendency to press too hard.
-In that case, we need to change repertoire and play more Baroque, Early Classical (not Beethoven!), Schubert and French music!
+In that case, we need to change repertoire and play more Baroque, Early Classical (not Beethoven!), Schubert, French music, jazz, pop and bossa nova!

 THE PRESSURE/SPEED RATIO: THE SCRATCH AND THE CONCRETE-MIXER